cross-solution/YawikDocs/source/installation.rst

 .. code-block:: sh

-  sudo a2enmod rewrite && sudo /etc/init.d/apache2 reload
+  sudo a2enmod rewrite && sudo service apache2 reload

 Then you have to make sure that the DocumentRoot of apache is pointing to ``YAWIK/public`` and apache is allowed to Access the YAWIK directory.